TheRaj71/Mindfull-App-Basic/README.md

 2. Clone this repository
 3. Run `flutter pub get` to install dependencies
 4. Use `flutter run` to start the app on your connected device or emulator

+Alternatively, you can directly download and install the APK on your Android device using the download link provided above.

 ## Future Improvements